Uzair390-Del/Mobile-App-Developement/Week_09/lab_09.md

 ##  Types of Adapters

 ### 1. **ArrayAdapter** –  Simple Lists
+ ArrayAdapter is a class in Android.
+More specifically, it's a generic class provided by the Android SDK, and it is used to bind an array (or a list) of data to a view, usually something like a ListView or Spinner.
+ It extends the BaseAdapter class.
+So technically, it is-a type of BaseAdapter — but with built-in logic for simple data types.

 Use this when you have:
 - A list of strings, numbers, or any simple data.
 - Example: Student names, city names, subjects.
+You want to display that data in a simple layout like a list or dropdown.

 ```java
 String[] cities = {"Lahore", "Karachi", "Islamabad"};